 Deal Terms

-Equity held by individuals who no longer actively contribute to the company, creating misaligned incentives and cap table friction.
+Equity held by individuals who are no longer contributing to the company, creating a drag on the cap table and reducing available equity for active contributors.

 In Practice